Kezar Stadium: Professional

 Kezar Stadium was the first home of the San Francisco 49ers and Oakland Raiders, as well as many NFL Hall of Famers, historical NFL games, and the first "alley-oop".
 The Raiders played at Kezar for their first four home games in 1960, and at Candlestick Park during the remainder of their first two seasons, before Frank Youell Field was built as a temporary facility in Oakland.
 Defensive end Jim Marshall of the visiting Minnesota Vikings had his famous "wrong way run" at Kezar in 1964, against the 49ers on October 25.

 Kezar had a poor reputation among NFL players.
 In his 1987 memoir, Hall of Fame defensive tackle Art Donovan recalls the "look of dread" worn by visiting teams arriving at the stadium, owing to its inadequate dressing rooms, long, dusty tunnel to the field, shredded turf that was a byproduct of rain and overuse, and "god damned seagulls" that would arrive in the fourth quarter and "start shitting on you like they were aiming."
+Fans were also notoriously rowdy at the stadium and often got into brawls.
+After the 1970 NFC Championship Game, the final NFL game at Kezar, 22 people were arrested for fighting each other in the stands or throwing cans and bottles of alcohol into the air.

-The 49ers played the final NFL game at Kezar in early 1971, losing the 1970 NFC Championship Game to the Dallas Cowboys 17–10 on January 3.
-The 49ers moved to the more modern and accessible Candlestick Park (1960–2015) for the 1971 season, and played there through 2013.
+The 49ers lost the 1970 NFC title game to the Dallas Cowboys 17–10 on January 3, 1971.
+They moved to the more modern and accessible Candlestick Park (1960–2015) for the 1971 season, and played there through 2013.
+In 2003 and 2016, the 49ers hosted open practices at Kezar.

 Kezar Stadium was also the home field of the San Francisco Stingrayz women's professional football team from 2003–2005, until the team was forced to end their season due to a bus accident that injured many players.
 The Stingrayz were one of the Bay Area's women's tackle football teams in the Women's Professional Football League, and then the Independent Women's Football League.